yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/README.md

 Before you begin, ensure you have the following:

-- [Databricks account](https://databricks.com/) and access to a Databricks workspace
+- [Databricks account](https://databricks.com/) and access to a Databricks workspace and also have DBSQL warehouse set up
 - [Power BI Desktop](https://powerbi.microsoft.com/desktop/) installed on your machine.

 ## Step-by-Step Instructions